 A Barcelona native diving instructor who’s relocated to Playa del Carmen says those eager to experience an underwater world can make do quite nicely without ocean when vacationing in the Mexican destination.

-One dive option, he notes, are cenotes, the underground water bodies found throughout the Yucatan Peninsula, which provide an unusual way for people to submerge themselves.
+One dive options, he notes, are the cenotes, the underground water bodies found throughout the Yucatan Peninsula, which provide an unusual way for people to submerge themselves.

 Many cenotes in the area were viewed with great importance by the Maya, who among other things would use them to draw water for their daily needs, and also use them for rituals.

-“It (diving in the Playa del Carmen area) is so much fun, and, in my personal, opinion, it is one of the best places for diving around the world, because we have very nice local reefs, cenotes in the jungle and trips to dive in Cozumel (the nearby island famed for its diving),” Javier says.
+“It (diving in the Playa del Carmen area) is so much fun and in my personal opinion it is one of the best places for diving around the world because we have very nice locals reefs, cenotes in the jungle and trips to dive in Cozumel (the nearby island famed for its diving),” Javier says.

 ScubaCaribe has offices elsewhere in Mexico and the Caribbean.

 Javier says 90% of the clients who visit the operation he works at are from the Riu Palace Riviera Maya, unsurprising given ScubaCaribe has a dive shop on resort grounds.
 Free scuba diving demonstrations are offered in one of the Riu’s pools for those considering taking up the sport.

 “Here they will find very good sea conditions (when it comes to water visibility, temperature and marine life) and if they dive with us they will have professional instructors,” says Javier who adds that ScubaCaribe follows the standards set by PADI, the largest of the regulatory scuba diving bodies.